tabigi/.github/profile/README.md

 ### Hey there, we're Team Ignite.

-Comprised of the following members, We are what makes Team Ignite possible.
+Comprised of the following members, We are what makes Team Ignite a derivative place of work.

 #### [XXRT5](https://github.com/xXRT5)
 - Team Lead